TeamLapen/Vampirism/README.md

 Vampires are fast, strong and blood-thirsty entities, which do not like the sun, but don't fear the night, and the best thing is: You can become one!

-This mod allows you to become a vampire with all it's benefits and drawbacks.
+This mod allows you to become a vampire with all its benefits and drawbacks.

 After being bitten by a vampire or manually injecting some vampire blood you get an effect called "Sanguinare Vampiris" which eventually turns you into a vampire.